alanwatsonforster/glass/apxo/map.md

 ### Generations

 Putting aside the question of the graphical representation of terrain features, first- and second-generation map sheets differ in their size, the geographic features along their edges, and in hex labeling.
-For these reasons, I allow games to be played on maps using sheets either from the first or the second generation, but not a mixture of generations.
+For these reasons, APXO allows games to be played on maps using sheets either from the first or the second generation, but not a mixture of generations.

 ### Sheets

-I have implemented twenty-six first-generation sheets labeled A to Z:
+APXO implements twenty-six first-generation sheets labeled A to Z:

 - A to D: These are adaptations of the original four sheets from *Air Superiority*.

 - E to J: These are adaptations of the original six sheets from *Air Strike*.

 - K to N: These are adaptations of the original four sheets from *Eagles of the Gulf*, but sheet M currently does not have terrain features.
-Also, I have adjusted some of the roads in sheet N to match the other sheets.
+Also, some of the roads in sheet N have been adjusted to match the other sheets.

 - O to Z: These are twelve new sheets, currently all land at level 0 with no other terrain features.
 They are for future expansion.

 Any number of first-generation sheets can be used at once.
 When arranged in an approximately square grid, twelve are 80 hexes wide by 75 hexes high (about 27 miles by 25 miles).

-I have implemented twelve second-generation sheets labeled *XY*, in which *X* is one of the letters from A to D and *Y* is one of the numbers from 1 to 6:
+APXO implements twelve second-generation sheets labeled *XY*, in which *X* is one of the letters from A to D and *Y* is one of the numbers from 1 to 6:

 - A1, A2, B1, B2, C1, and C2: These are adaptations of the original sheets from *The Speed of Heat*.

 - A3, B3, and C3: These are duplicates of A1, B1, and C1.
+Scenario V-25 in *The Speed of Heat* requires two copies of sheet C1; use sheets C1 and C3 instead.

 - A4 to A6, B4 to B6, and C4 to C6, D1 to D6: These are twelve new sheets, currently all land at level 0 with no other terrain features.
 They are for future expansion.

-Any number of the second-generation maps can be used at once.
+Any number of the second-generation sheets can be used at once.
 When arranged in an approximately square grid, the twenty-four are 80 hexes wide by 90 hexes high (about 27 by 30 miles).

 Adding additional first-generation sheets to the implementation would be quite easy.
 Adding additional second-generation maps would be more difficult, as there is a mapping from hex codes *XXYY* to map sheet.

+### Map Sheet Arrangement

+The arrangement of map sheets into a map is specifiediven as by a two-dimensional Python array containing strings specifying the sheets.
+The elements of the array form the rows and columns of a grid.
+For example, the map for scenario K-5 in *The Speed of Heat* has B1 in the upper left, C1 in the upper right, A1 in the lower left, and B2 in the lower right, and is specified as:

+    [
+      [ "B1", "C1" ],
+      [ "A1", "B2" ],
+    ]

+The rows of the grid must have the same number of sheets.
+Missing or blank sheets can be specified as `""`, `"-"`, or `"--"`.
+For example, the map for scenario V-13 in *The Speed of Heat* is specified as:

+    [
+      [ "C1", "--" ],
+      [ "B1", "C2" ],
+      [ "A2", "B2" ],
+      [ "A1", "--" ],
+    ]

 ### Inverted Map Sheets

 APXO allow any map sheet to be inverted by simply appending `"/i"` to the map sheet name.
-For example, the map argument for scenario V-11 of *The Speed of Heat* could be:
+For example, the map for scenario V-11 of *The Speed of Heat* is specified as:

     [["A1"],["B2/i"],["B1"]]